Join The Baltimore County Fire Department

 The Fire Department application process includes a written examination.

-NEW: A study guide (PDF) is now available to help applicants prepare for the exam.
+A study guide will be available September 1 to help applicants prepare for the exam.

 In addition, these test-taking resources can increase your chances of success on the written exam: